replicatedhq/replicated-docs/docs/reference/custom-resource-lintconfig.md

 ## Example
 The following example manifest file overwrites the level for the application-icon to `off` to disable the rule.
-Additionally, the level for the application-statusInformers rule is changed to `error`, so instead of a warning, it displays an error if the application is missing status informers.
+Additionally, the level for the application-statusInformers rule is changed to `error`, so instead of the default warning, it displays an error if the application is missing status informers.

 ```yaml
 apiVersion: kots.io/v1beta1